Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Model Descriptions

-Let us begin with recalling the well known $\mathcal{CP}$-conserving 2HDM scalar potential for the two doublet fields $(\Phi_1, ~\Phi_2)$ with a discrete $\mathbb{Z}_2$ symmetry, $\Phi_1\to -\Phi_1$ that is only violated softly by dimension two terms \cite{Branco:2011iw,Gunion:1989we}:
+In this section, we only provide a brief overview of the 2HDM-II+VLQ realisations that are relevant to our work.
+Let us begin with recalling the well known $\mathcal{CP}$-conserving 2HDM scalar potential for two doublet fields $(\Phi_1, ~\Phi_2)$ with a discrete $\mathbb{Z}_2$ symmetry, $\Phi_1\to -\Phi_1$, that is only violated softly by dimension-2 terms \cite{Branco:2011iw,Gunion:1989we}:

+Here, all parameters are real.
+The two complex scalar doublets $\Phi_{1,2}$ may be rotated into a basis, $H_{1,2}$, where only one obtains a Vacuum Expectation Value (VEV).
 Using the minimisation conditions of the potential for the implementation of EW Symmetry Breaking (EWSB), the 2HDM can be fully described in terms of seven independent parameters: $m_h, m_H, m_A, m_{H^\pm},\tan\beta (=v_2/v_1), \sin(\beta - \alpha)$ and the soft breaking parameter $m^2_{12}$.
-When we impose that no (significant) tree-level FCNCs are present in the theory, four Yukawa versions of the 2HDM can then be realised, depending on how the $\mathbb{Z}_2$ symmetry is implemented into the fermion sector.
+When we impose that no (significant) tree-level Flavour Changing Neutral Currents (FCNCs) are present in the theory, four Yukawa versions of the 2HDM can then be realised, depending on how the $\mathbb{Z}_2$ symmetry is implemented into the fermion sector.
 These are: Type-I, where only $\Phi_2$ couples to all fermions; Type-II, where $\Phi_2$ couples to up-type quarks and $\Phi_1$ couples to charged leptons and down-type quarks; Type-Y (or Flipped), where $\Phi_2$ couples to charged leptons and up-type quarks and $\Phi_1$ couples to down-type quarks; Type-X (or Lepton Specific), where $\Phi_2$ couples to quarks and $\Phi_1$ couples to charged leptons\footnote{In this paper, we will be discussing only Type-II.}.